The story of Joey and Marilena

 The role of Cyta

-Additionally, in an effort to raise public awareness of the importance of free access to all people accompanied by such specially trained dogs, it opens its doors and welcomes Assistance Dogs and Guide Dogs to all Cyta shops throughout Cyprus!
+Additionally, in an effort to raise awareness within society about the importance of free access everywhere for individuals accompanied by such specially trained dogs, it opens its doors and welcomes Assistance Dogs and Guide Dogs in all its stores across Cyprus!

 Cyta Partner Network opened their doors and they now welcome Assistance Dogs and Guide Dogs in their stores.